Why The Novel Coronavirus Has The Power To Launch A Pandemic

 Six months later, the tiny coronavirus has spread around the world, infecting more than 16 million people worldwide and killing more than 650,000.
 It is one of the leading causes of death in the U.S. in 2020.

-"This is the sixth time a global health emergency has been declared under the International Health Regulations but it is easily the most severe," said Tedros Adhanom Ghebreyesus, director-general of WHO, on July 27.
+"This is the sixth time a global health emergency has been declared under the International Health Regulations, but it is easily the most severe," said Tedros Adhanom Ghebreyesus, WHO's director-general, on Monday.

-What was it about this coronavirus — later named SARS-COV-2 — that made it the one to spark a global pandemic?
+What was it about this coronavirus — later named SARS-CoV-2 — that made it the one to spark a global pandemic?

 Virologists point to several key traits that this virus possesses.
 Any one of them might be problematic.
 When combined in one microscopic virus, the result is what coronavirus researcher Andrea Pruijssers of Vanderbilt University calls a "perfect storm" — a one-in-a-million virus capable of triggering a worldwide health crisis.

-One of the novel coronavirus's biggest advantages is how easily it spreads from human to human, says Dr. Megan Freeman, a virologist at Children's Hospital of Pittsburgh, who conducted her Ph.D. research on coronaviruses.
+One of the novel coronavirus's biggest advantages is how easily it spreads from human to human, says Dr. Megan Freeman, a virologist at Children's Hospital of Pittsburgh, who conducted her doctoral research on coronaviruses.

 The coronavirus causes COVID-19, a respiratory disease that infects the sinuses, throat, lungs — all parts of the body involved with breathing.
 As a result, the virus can be readily passed onward through breath and spittle expelled from the nose and mouth.
-Unlike Ebola, where direct contact with blood and other bodily fluids is the main route of infection, you don't have to touch someone to be infected with SARS-COV-2 — all it takes is getting close enough to an infected person and breathing in respiratory droplets they exhale.
+Unlike Ebola, where direct contact with blood and other bodily fluids is the main route of infection, you don't have to touch someone to be infected with SARS-CoV-2 — all it takes is getting close enough to an infected person and breathing in respiratory droplets they exhale.

-And because it's transmitted rapidly through the respiratory route, "it's a virus that [also] has the capacity to spread across the globe fairly easily," says Pruijssers.
+And because it's transmitted rapidly through the respiratory route, "it's a virus that [also] has the capacity to spread across the globe fairly easily," Pruijssers says.
 All it takes to introduce the illness to a new continent is a single person who travels there while infectious.

-... but not so fast that it'll knock itself out.
+... but not so fast that it'll knock itself out

 When a virus spreads too quickly, enough people in a community may catch it to create "herd immunity."
 With fewer people to infect, the virus's rapid spread can ensure its own demise, says Malik Peiris, a virologist at the University of Hong Kong.
 "It's a balance," he says, pointing out that other viruses such as dengue fever and chikungunya have surged and then died down in certain locations.

-It's transmittable even with no symptoms.
+It's transmittable even with no symptoms

 Even before symptoms develop, infected people can spread this virus by speaking, singing, coughing and breathing out virus-laden droplets in close proximity to others.
-"For SARS-COV-2, a lot of the transmission is from asymptomatic, [presymptomatic] or mildly symptomatic people," says Pruijssers.
+"For SARS-CoV-2, a lot of the transmission is from asymptomatic, [presymptomatic] or mildly symptomatic people," Pruijssers says.

-By contrast, SARS-COV-1, a related coronavirus that caused an epidemic in Asia in 2003, was most infectious when people were symptomatic.
-So as soon as someone showed symptoms, they were quarantined — which effectively stopped that virus from transmitting, says Peiris.
+By contrast, SARS-CoV-1, a related coronavirus that caused an epidemic in Asia in 2003, was most infectious when people were symptomatic.
+So as soon as someone showed symptoms, they were quarantined — which effectively stopped that virus from transmitting, Peiris says.
 The SARS epidemic officially ended in 2004 after sickening 8,098 people; there have been no known cases reported since.

-The severity of symptoms puts a strain on health systems.
+The severity of symptoms puts a strain on health systems

 Even though some people who are infected have no symptoms or mild symptoms, the novel coronavirus can inflict serious damage.
-"This coronavirus has the capacity to cause really debilitating respiratory disease and even death" for a higher proportion of infected people compared with, say, the flu, says Freeman.
+"This coronavirus has the capacity to cause really debilitating respiratory disease and even death" for a higher proportion of infected people compared with, say, the flu, Freeman says.

 Because COVID-19 can make people sick enough to require hospitalization, high rates of spread have strained hospital systems, making it difficult to provide optimal care for patients, as is happening in California and Texas.
 When hospitals run low on staff and supplies, the result can be care rationing and excess deaths.
 Since its emergence, in late 2019 in China, the novel coronavirus has killed more than 600,000 globally.